c8501024/DipoleFieldLines/README.md

 python DIPOLANIMATION_EH_3D.py
 ```

 > ⚠️ This creates a directory called `DipolAnimation/` with one PNG image per time step.
-You must compile these into a GIF manually (see below).
+Currently for debugging only.

 ---